fiqus/fp-beam-talk/slides.md

 # ExUnit

-ExUnit is a test-unit based framework that ships with Elixir.
+ExUnit is a test-unit based framework that ships with Elixir ✅

 !code code/ex_unit.exs